I have a small paper bag on my table that I fill with all things forgotten.

 In this paper bag is a green pen I used when I wrote poetry, its ink dried.
 There is also a keyring from our first trip together, when I barely knew you, and I later realised, myself.

 Also, the parchment I scribbled on on Thursday.
 A letter I never sent.

 In this bag I put a little bit of me and a little bit of you each day.

 Hoping to forget.

 I am afraid, one day I finally will.
 And I will wander around my room, and discover a paper bag earthed in mothballs of dust and cobwebs of time.
-And having forgotten what is was for, I will wonder what it is?
+And having forgotten what it was, I will wonder what this is.
 Perhaps I will turn it upside down, and filter through its contents all over again.